Purchasing imported Low-Value Goods

 Is GST payable on Low-Value Goods purchased in foreign currency where the Singapore dollar equivalent value of the goods is less than S$400 at the point of purchase but more than S$400 at the point of importation?

-Purchase from GST-registered suppliers
+Purchases from GST-registered overseas suppliers

-GST is payable on the purchase of goods from GST-registered suppliers which will be imported into Singapore via air/post if the Singapore dollar equivalent value of the goods at the point of sale is S$400 or below (“Low-Value Goods”).
-The supplier will provide the courier service company with the relevant GST information (i.e. GST registration number of the supplier and an indication that GST has been paid).
-GST will not be payable at the point of importation of the goods.
+If the Singapore dollar equivalent value at the point of sale is S$400 or less, the goods qualify as Low-Value Goods, and GST is charged at the point of purchase.
+The supplier will provide the courier service provider with the necessary GST details, including their GST registration number and confirmation that GST has been paid.
+In this case, GST is not payable at the point of importation.

-Purchase from non GST-registered suppliers
+Purchase from non-GST registered overseas suppliers

 Example 5: